-- If a survey was completed, but could not be sent while in the field, they will appear in the OUTBOX folder.
+If the survey was completed, but could not be sent while in the field, they will appear in the OUTBOX folder.
 These surveys have not been successfully submitted.
-Cellular coverage or Wi-Fi interruptions can interrupt a submission and cause this message to appear. - Make sure you are still signed in and then click the Outbox button the view the unsent surveys.
-Click 'send' and retry until you receive satisfactory feedback within the app that your reports were successfully submitted.
+Cellular service or Wi-Fi interruptions can halt a submission and cause this message to appear.
+Make sure you are still signed in and then click the Outbox button to view the unsent surveys.
+Click 'send' and retry until you receive satisfactory feedback within the application that your reports were successfully submitted.

-A SUCCESSFULLY SENT Survey will go into the gray SENT folder:
+A SUCCESSFULLY SENT Survey will go into the gray folder:

-- The Seed Collector Report Survey's that were SUCCESSFULLY SUBMITTED have the GRAY button with a COUNT indication. - You can decide to keep these locally on your mobile device or CLEAR them from your SENT folder by clicking the button at the bottom of the page within the Survey123 for ArcGIS application.
+- The Seed Collector Report Survey's that were SUCCESSFULLY SUBMITTED have the GRAY button with a COUNT indication. - You can decide to keep these locally on your mobile device or clear them from your Sent folder by clicking the bottom of the page within the Survey123 for ArcGIS application.